fboehm/qtl2pleio/paper.md

 `qtl2pleio` uses `C++` code for model fitting via generalized least squares.
 We use the R package `Rcpp` to interface with our `C++` code [@eddelbuettel2011rcpp].
 We also make use of the `C++` library `Eigen` via the R package `RcppEigen` [@bates2013fast].

+# Acknowledgments

+This work was supported in part by National Institutes of Health grant R01GM070683 (to K.B.).

 # References